 Accounting for unattributed conversions

-In some cases, conversions are hard to measure, such as when the website cookies that store information about your ad clicks aren't available due to factors including browser settings.
+If you use Floodlight iframe or image tags instead of the global site tag or Google Tag Manager, DoubleClick Search is not able to observe conversions when the website cookies that store information about your ad clicks aren't available due to factors including browser settings.
 In these cases, Floodlight uses scaling to account for the conversion data that can't be directly measured.
 That is, Floodlight uses machine learning and historical data to model the number of conversions and amount of conversion revenue that cannot be measured.
 Floodlight can then add the resulting estimate to its conversion metrics to provide a more complete picture of how your advertising drives conversions.

 DDA models include these scaled conversions both when generating a model and when applying the model to a Floodlight column.